gheenc/Computational-Methods/pset4/README.md

 Was Cammeo                 319                 162
 Was Osmancik               242                 420
 ```
-When using a k=5, the k-nearest neighbors distribution was very similar.
+**Interpretation**  When using a k=5, the k-nearest neighbors distribution was very similar.
 It was correct in predicting a class Cammeo when it was a class Cammeo 319 times, correct in predicting a class Osmancik when it was a class Osmancik 420 times, and incorrectly predicted class Cammeo when it was truly Class Osmacik 242 times and incorrected predicted class Osmancik when it was a class Cammeo 162 times.
-We see a very similar conclusion as above that the k-nearest neighbors was pretty good at correctly predicting the labels,
+We see a very similar conclusion as above that the k-nearest neighbors was overall pretty good at correctly predicting the labels.
+The matrix between k=1 and k=5 were very similar in their end numbers and their overall distribution.

 I also repeated the k-nearest neighbors when a smaller search distance to see how that would affect the k-nearest neighbors.
 ```python